nkosi-ncube/CareIQ/README.md

     This will start the AI flows and make them available to the application.

 2.  **Start the Next.js development server**:
-    In a second terminal, run the following command to start the Next.js frontend.
+    In a second terminal, run the following command to start the Next.js development server.
     ```sh
     npm run dev
     ```